CamLovell/Navigation_for_RobotX/README.md

 # Navigation for RobotX
-## Introduction

-This repositiory contains all the code for running the navigation solution for the NUMarine navigation solution which I developed as my final year project.
-I will update this *README* further in the future, just wanted to get something in for my initial set up.
+This repository contains all the code for running the MATLAB simulations of the navigation solution developed for the NUMarine team.
+This was developed as my final year project and completed on 20th November 2021.
+I plan to update this *README* over the coming summer break to provide future NUMarine team members with instruction on operation.

-This is just to test my SSH connection doesnt require a login
+All necessary files to run the solution are contained in the *Run Files* folder and should operate with no adjustments.